Subscribe to Updates

 Image Quality

 The image quality on the EOS R5 is good.
 Whether or not it is too your taste will depend on you, your screen, your lenses, etc. I have found that RF lenses almost always produce the best images with the R5.
-RF lenses deliver better saturation, better color separation, less color cast, etc. The R5 seems very sensitive to color cast in that if there is a cast to the lens, it is very hard to eliminate in an editing program.
+RF lenses deliver better saturation, better color separation, less color cast, etc. The R5 seems very sensitive to color cast in that if there is a cast to the lens, it shows up in the camera.
 I’m not talking about white balancing, with that it’s a simple fix as always.
 Color cast on a lens is different and it does tend to get picked up by the R5 quite easily.
 RF lenses seem to be just that little bit extra cleaner and clearer.
 Color cast can also be caused by the scene, shooting on a bright day under trees might create a green cast.
-It’s simply the accuracy of the sensor coming into play but it’s something to be aware of that some other camera’s may not pickup.
-Some lenses will bleed color due to scattering effects within the lens itself.
-This can change the overall tone of the final image in odd ways.
-The R5 is not lenient in this regard which is something I’ve struggled with at times.
-It’s interesting how things shift as gear improves, what was once a great lens is suddenly a flawed lens.
-Not to denigrate EF gear but I have found that most EF lenses (3rd party included) do have a warm tint that can make getting perfect color more difficult with the R5.
+It’s simply the accuracy of the sensor coming into play but it’s something to be aware of that some other camera’s may fudge over to try and make your life easier.
+Some lenses will bleed color due to scattering effects within the lens itself, internal flaring, hazing, etc. This can change the overall tone of the final image in odd ways.
+The R5 is not lenient in this regard which is something that will have most photographer buying into RF glass.

 The resolution of the R5 at 45 megapixels is one of the highest Canon has ever made, second only to the much older 5Ds which was 50.6 megapixels.
 The R5 has a different kind of sensor though and it is capable of matching or slightly exceeding the 5Ds in actual resolving power.
-The 5Dsr may still be better resolving though because it completely lacks an anti-aliasing filter which prevented moire at the expense of creating some image softness.
+The 5Dsr may still be better resolving though because it completely lacks an anti-aliasing filter which can cause image softness.

 The 45 megapixel sensor gives Canon photographers more cropping ability than they’ve had in the past as shown in the comparison below.